swagatkoirala/clo835-assignment1-git/README.md

 # Terraform Setup and Deployment Guide

-This guide outlines the steps to set up and deploy Terraform configurations in an AWS Cloud9 environment for VPC.
+This guide outlines the steps to set up and deploy Terraform configurations in an AWS Cloud9 environment for EC2 instance and AWS ECR.

 ## Step 1: Install Terraform in Cloud9